Spread betting and contracts for difference

 If we're satisfied the customer understood the risks involved, and had an appetite for those risks, we’re likely to agree that the account was appropriate.

-If you didn’t give a risk warning – and in cases where we disagree with you that the account was appropriate – we’re likely to say that you’ve done something wrong.
-But before upholding the complaint, we’ll need to consider whether, even if a warning had been given, the customer was likely to have opened an account anyway.
+If you didn’t give a risk warning – and we believe the account wasn’t appropriate – we’re likely to say that you’ve done something wrong.
+However, before we uphold the complaint, we’ll look into whether the customer would have disregarded any warnings anyway and gone ahead and opened an account.

 -

-We sometimes see complaints from businesses that have cancelled a number of a customer's trades, or stopped them from withdrawing money from their account.
+We sometimes see complaints about businesses that have cancelled a number of a customer's trades, or stopped them from withdrawing money from their account.

 Manifest error

-In some cases either you or the customer say a trade was carried out at the wrong price.
-In this situation, we look at whether terms and conditions of the contract say the business is entitled to cancel or re-price trades when a mistake is made.
+If you or the customer say a trade was carried out at the wrong price, we’ll check the terms and conditions of the contract to see if the business is entitled to cancel or re-price trades when a mistake is made.

 We may say that the trade should be cancelled or amended if we decide:

-- it would have been obvious to a reasonable person that the price quoted originally was wrong.
+- it would have been obvious to a reasonable person that the original price quoted was wrong – or in legal terms, a ‘manifest error’

 It's important to note that a wrong price alone isn't necessarily enough to say the business was fair in cancelling or re-pricing a trade.

-We're unlikely to agree a trade should be cancelled or re-priced if we think the trade was made by the customer in good faith.
-In other words, they couldn't have reasonably known that the price was wrong at the time of the trade.
+We're unlikely to agree a trade should be cancelled or re-priced if we believe the customer made it in good faith.
+That is, if they couldn't have reasonably known that the price was wrong at the time of the trade.

 Unfair advantage

-You may say a consumer has used scalping or price latency to gain an unfair advantage over the business, and cancelled the consumer's trades because of this.
+You may have cancelled a consumer’s trades because you believe they’ve used scalping or price latency to gain an unfair advantage over your business.

-If this is the case, we'll look at your terms and conditions to see what you say about the types of trading strategy you’ll allow.
-For example, some say customers aren't allowed to use specialist software to enter orders, or that you won't accept trades which are only open for a very short amount of time.
+If the consumer then complains to us, we'll look at the contract’s terms and conditions to see what types of trading strategy you’ll allow.
+For example, some say customers can’t use specialist software to enter orders, or you won't accept trades that are only open for a short period.

 We'll also look at the customer's trading history.
-If we think it's likely the customer has benefitted from an unfair advantage to eliminate their risk, we’ll usually agree that the trades should be cancelled.
+If we think the customer is likely to have benefitted from an unfair advantage to eliminate their risk, we’ll usually agree you should cancel the trades.

 Price spikes